okwolo/okwolo/README.md

     <img src="https://i.gyazo.com/0c6379061a007de589d30eebec795c19.png" width="350"/>
 </p>

-Goo.js is a small framework made to jumpstart projects by solving common web application challenges like state management, layout and routing.
+Goo.js is a small framework made to jumpstart projects by solving common web application challenges.
+The default goo package includes state management, layout and routing functionality.
 Each of these parts are separate stand-alone modules that are combined together into the final goo function.
 Details about each of the modules can be found in their respective sub directories, but they all have a common `.use` function that accepts goo's configuration objects called blobs.

 # Introduction

-The first step in using goo is creating the master object that will contain the whole application.
+The first step in using goo is creating the master object that will contain the entire application.

 ````javascript
 let app = goo(target[, initialState[, window]]);